Is texting replacing talking?

 Texting is perceived as more personal than email.

 Text messages can be edited and emotions toned down, compared to the potential for arguments during real-time conversations.
 Therefore, digital conversations are perceived as more controlled and less vulnerable to conflict.

 Texting is considered an effective adjunct to phone and email, such as alerting someone to an upcoming call or a recently sent email.

 Are there any downsides to all of this texting?

 With such a long list of benefits, are there any downsides?
 Yes, and they are significant.

 Attention and concentration suffer as a result.
-We cannot be constantly switching our focus from our phone to the task at hand.
+We cannot constantly switch our focus from our phones to the task at hand.
 The myth of “multi-tasking” is just that – a myth.
 To be productive requires focused concentration on only one task.
 (2) We’ve known this for a long time, but ignore it to our peril: